MicrosoftDocs/azure-stack-docs/azure-stack/operator/azure-stack-hardware-monitoring.md

 ## SNMP listener scenario

 An SNMP v3 listener is running on all three ERCS instances on TCP port 162.
 The baseboard management controller (BMC) must be configured to send SNMP traps to the Azure Stack listener.
-You can get the three PEP IPs via the admin portal by opening the region properties view.
+You can get the three PEP IPs from the admin portal by opening the region properties view.

 Sending traps to the listener requires authentication and must use the same credential as accessing base BMC itself.